brownrw8/meetupmanager/README.md

-# meetupmanager
+# Meetup Manager
-A simple way to manage meetups between application users
+A simple app to manage categorized meetups between many users.

+## details
+This application is using a MySQL database (see /src/db) which defines the basic data structure used by the application.
+There is no frontend currently.